Chart Color Schemes

 Educational outcomes in Walkerston fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 9.5%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most prevalent at 7.5%, followed by postgraduate qualifications (1%) and graduate diplomas (1%).
-Vocational credentials are prominent, with 47.5% of residents aged 15+ holding such qualifications - advanced diplomas (7.6%) and certificates (39.9%).
+Trade and technical skills are prominent, with 47.5% of residents aged 15+ holding vocational credentials - advanced diplomas (7.6%) and certificates (39.9%).

 Frequently Asked Questions - Education